orbitrc/blusher2/README.md

 Blusher 2.0
 ===========

-A Desktop GUI Toolkit for Linux with Wayland written in Rust.
+A Desktop GUI Toolkit for Linux with Wayland written in C++.

 Introduction
 ------------